SoftUmeYa/Pyonkee/README.md

 ## How to build

-From version 2.24, [Carthage](https://github.com/Carthage/Carthage) is no longer needed.
-Please delete the Carthage folder if it exists.
 Just open the Pyonkee.xcodeproj from Xcode, and build as usual.
+From Xcode 14.3 on, you need to manually set the deployment version setting in the MIKMIDI library to 11.0 before building Pyonkee.
+Please read the [issue](https://github.com/mixedinkey-opensource/MIKMIDI/issues/350).

 ### Note on iCloud feature